Tag: Exploring Bergen County

 6. Handy Helpers: Do you like to repair things?
 Can you sew, do carpentry?
 This might be for you.

-*Disclaimer: Information on Volunteer and Membership opportunities are take directly from the Pascack Historical Society Museum pamphlet.
+*Disclaimer: Information on Volunteer and Membership opportunities are taken directly from the Pascack Historical Society Museum pamphlet.
 Most of the descriptions of the displays is what I was able to see in my short time visiting.
 The museum has a treasure trove of items to look at in detail.

-The Reformed Dutch Church with its Colonial cemetery and the Wortendyke Barn are right down the road so take a few hours to explore the area.
+The Reformed Dutch Church with its Colonial cemetery and the Wortendyke Barn is right down the road so take a few hours to explore the area.
 The members of the Wortendyke family are buried in the church’s cemetery.

 The Bergen County Court House 10 Main Street Hackensack, New Jersey 07601